MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming is often used to control robots in the form of artificial intelligence, which can do everything from play chess to mow the lawn.
+Programming can be used to create art, music, and even poetry.